abirhossen786/ums/README.md

-# Nitrogen-prediction-using-multispectral-images
-Total Nitrogen Estimation in Agricultural Soils via Aerial Multispectral Imaging and LIBS.
+#Total Nitrogen Estimation in Agricultural Soils via Aerial Multispectral Imaging and LIBS.
 # Training-and-Hyper-parameter optimization
 Perform training on the dataset using the multispectral characteristics of the soil and crops in red, near-infrared, and green spectral bands, computedvegetation indices, and environmental variables including air temperature and relative humidity ("dataset_multispectral_features.csv") and perfromed hyper-parameter optimization to improve the prediction accuracy.
 # emission_lines_LIBS